EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.5.7 =
+* New freature implemented.
+EU Company VAT number validation added on the checkout page.

 = 1.5.4 =
 * Integrated into the admin order view visualization for B2B customers' VAT numbers gathered during the checkout process.